Mars090/Binary-Sort-Game/README (Binary Search).md

 # Functions
 - `quickSort(array, low, high)`: Sorts the elements of the array in ascending order using the quicksort algorithm.
 - `binary_search(data, target)`: Searches for the target value within the sorted data array and returns its index if found, otherwise returns -1.

+# NOTE
+This program is run by BS GUI file